Thank you for joining us for the the FIFTH ANNUAL VALLEY ARTS FESTIVAL, held on SATURDAY, NOVEMBER 8, 2025!

 A CELEBRATION OF A LUISEÑO TRIBE, THE SAN LUIS REY BAND OF MISSION INDIANS

-Presented in partnership with Studio ACE, Oceanside Public Library, Friends of the Oceanside Public Library, Mission San Luis Rey, Floating Hearts Connections, Muramid Art & Cultural Center (California headquarters of the UNESCO Center for Peace), and Oceanside Cultural Arts Foundation, the festival is held in cooperation with Mel Vernon, Captain of the San Luis Rey Band of Mission Indians.
+Presented in partnership with Studio ACE, Oceanside Public Library, Friends of the Oceanside Public Library, Mission San Luis Rey, Floating Hearts Connections, Muramid Art & Cultural Center (California headquarters of the UNESCO Center for Peace), and Oceanside Cultural Arts Foundation, the festival was held in cooperation with Mel Vernon, Captain of the San Luis Rey Band of Mission Indians.

 What is valley arts festival?